 As universities can differ significantly in size or population, carbon intensities may be used to meaningfully compare university emissions.
-Carbon intensities from 2017 cannot be compared to 2018 carbon intensities due to operational boundary changes (Fahy, 2018).
-However, carbon intensities were calculated as a base performance indicator for future CF comparisons (Table 9).
 The carbon intensity of tCO2e/FTE reflects the emissions associated with individual full time equivalent (FTE) staff and students.
 The carbon intensity tCO2e/m reflects the emissions associated with the university's campus area.
 Carbon intensities for both Scope 1 & 2 emissions and overall emissions were calculated for broader external comparison, as it is recognised that some institutions may only report Scope 1 & 2 emissions currently.